suu00k1459/OST/SYSTEM.md

 │
 ┌───────────────┬───────────┼──────────┐
 ▼ ▼ ▼ ▼
-Flink consumes from ALL brokers
+Flink consumes from the broker
-Spark consumes from ALL brokers
+Spark consumes from the broker
-Aggregator consumes from ALL brokers
+Aggregator consumes from the broker

 ```